Rods99/codeigniter-project/README.md

 1. Improve UI
 1. Refactor views
-2. Test on other devices/browser *(currently only tested in Chrome on Mac OS X)*
+1. Test on other devices/browser *(currently only tested in Chrome on Mac OS X)*
+1. Make the app publicly available via Heroku

 ## Bugs